Dissent is essence of democracy: Venkaiah Naidu

 "The nation must rise in one voice to not only condemn such atrocities but also act with determination to prevent them.
 The mindset has to change," he added.
 Parents, media and the movies have a huge role to play in inculcating the right values and attitude among children, he said.

 "Some people say that courts should do what happened in one of our states recently.
-You cannot give instant justice...
+You cannot give instant justice but you cannot allow constant delays...
 Like every right-minded citizen, I was also disturbed by the incidents of rape in the country and also by the incidents of violence in some parts of the country," the vice president said.
 On December 6, four men, arrested for allegedly raping and killing a woman by smothering her and later burning her body, were gunned down in a police 'encounter' near Hyderabad, an incident that grabbed headlines nationwide.

 "Cinema should also help in strengthening family systems and promoting democratic governance.
 As a matter of fact, the cinema industry should not do anything that weakens the culture, traditions, values and ethos of Indian civilisation.
 "Indian films carry an important message to audiences across the world.
 They convey an important glimpse of ‘Indianness’ or ‘Bharatiyata’ to the outside world.
 We need to be effective ambassadors in the world of cultural diplomacy," Naidu said.